Bandits with many optimal arms: Abstract

 \section{Abstract}

 We consider a stochastic bandit problem with a possibly infinite number of arms.
 We write $\pstar$ for the proportion of optimal arms and $\Delta$ for the minimal mean-gap between optimal and sub-optimal arms.
 We characterize the optimal learning rates both in the cumulative regret setting, and in the best-arm identification setting in terms of the problem parameters $T$ (the budget), $\pstar$ and $\Delta$.
 For the objective of minimizing the cumulative regret, we provide a lower bound of order $\Omega(\log(T)/(\pstar\Delta))$ and a UCB-style algorithm with matching upper bound up to a factor of $\log(1/\Delta)$.
 Our algorithm needs $\pstar$ to calibrate its parameters, and we prove that this knowledge is necessary, since adapting to $\pstar$ in this setting is impossible.
 For best-arm identification we also provide a lower bound of order $\Omega(\exp(-cT\Delta^2\pstar))$ on the probability of outputting a sub-optimal arm where $c>0$ is an absolute constant.
-We also provide an elimination algorithm with an upper bound matching the lower bound up to a factor of order $\log(1/\Delta)$ in the exponential, and that does not need $\pstar$ or $\Delta$ as parameter.
+We also provide an elimination algorithm with an upper bound matching the lower bound up to a factor of order $\log(T)$ in the exponential, and that does not need $\pstar$ or $\Delta$ as parameter.
+Our results apply directly to the three related problems of competing against the $j$-th best arm, identifying an $\epsilon$ good arm, and finding an arm with mean larger than a quantile of a known order.